 WHAT FILE TYPES ARE SUPPORTED BY BRIDGE?

-The file types that are compatible with Bridge are .jpg and .png files for images and any video files (eg .mp4 and .gif).
+The file types that are compatible with Bridge are .jpg and .png files for images and any video files (eg .mp4, .gif, .MOV).
+For 3D objects, the files compatible are glTF and GLB.

 WHAT ARE THE REQUIREMENTS FOR THE IMAGES AND VIDEOS USED?

-For images, the maximum file size is 12MB, and the dimension requirements are: minimum 320px, maximum 10,000px.
+For images and 3D objects, the maximum file size is 3MB, and the dimension requirements are: minimum of 320px, maximum 10,000px.
 For videos, the maximum file size is 100 MB and the minimum size is 320px.
 We have no length restrictions for the videos, but we recommend to keep it under 45 seconds.

 I DON’T KNOW HOW TO PRODUCE A VIDEO!